sukaynaKH/sukaynakh.github.io/about.md

   </div>
 </div>

 Welcome!
 I am a computational social scientist and doctoral fellow at the University of Konstanz.
-My research examines how knowledge is created, shared, and trusted in modern information ecosystems.
+My research investigates science, academia and information systems in comparative contexts.

-Broadly, I investigate trust in science and scientists, the interplay of political communication and science/technology policy, and how democratic backsliding reshapes academic collaboration.
-To answer these questions, I employ a toolkit of computational methods, including natural language processing, network science, and causal inference, although I have a soft spot for survey experiments.
+In particular, I examine trust in science and scientists, political communication about science and technology policy, and the impact of democratic backsliding on academic productivity and collaborations.
+To answer these questions, I employ a toolkit of computational methods, including natural language processing (rule-based/LLMs), network science, data mining, and causal inference, although I have a soft spot for survey experiments.

 I work with Python, R, SQL, Bash (often), JS/HTML/CSS (less often), Rust and Go (still learning).